ocaml/ocaml.org/data/tutorials/language/0it_06_hof.md

 * it says hi to the same name
 * it repeats it exactly 3 times

-But what would happen if we wanted to say hi 2 times?
+But what would happen if we wanted to say "hi 2" times?
 Or 4 or 12 times?

 When this happens, it usually means that the function is making certain decision that it shouldn't.
 In other words, the function **knows something** (like the number of times).

-So instead, we will create a function that **let's the caller decide** how many times to say hi.
+So instead, we will create a function that **let's the caller decide** how many times to say "hi."
 We do this by requiring a new argument, in this case, `times`:

 ```ocaml
 let rec say_many_hi times name =